Welcome

 “I said: Go Back To Class.”

-As I entered the Library, I saw three men in black suit all wearing green ties.
-They looked funny, I thought.
-I saw nothing to worry about.
+As I entered the library, I saw three men walk past me wearing black suit all wearing green ties.
+They have funny fashion, I thought in passing, but not much more.